Some people want to become art directors, and others want to be creative directors. Perhaps you are wondering which position is right for you?

 A creative director doesn’t have the same relationship with technical skills.
-Yes, this is of course a creative profession (it’s in the very job title!), and therefore, knowing a lot about art, design, and their most relevant concepts and tools is more than relevant.
+Yes, this is, of course, a creative profession (it’s in the very job title!), and therefore, knowing a lot about art, design, and their most relevant concepts and tools are more than relevant.

 If you’re going to be in charge of pointing out the issues in other people’s artworks and designs, you need to fix those issues yourself.
 Nonetheless, the most day-to-day aspect of creative direction is communication and team management.

 The most creative part of the job orbits around ideas: what does the client want?
 What would be the best way of accomplishing it?
 What design is good enough to be approved?
 How can a half-decent artwork become great?
 What good idea doesn’t really fit in the bigger picture and needs to be forgotten?

 Those are the decisions that a creative director makes constantly, so knowledge of art and specially design is vital for the job.
 Still, most of the time, that knowledge is needed to theorize, build and share a vision.
 Most of the time, that vision will come to life through other workers’ technical skills.